danielurra/flask-init-mini/README.md

 This project is a boilerplate for future Flask applications.

 Below steps can be executed on any unix like system.
-I will use ubuntu deployed on [O'Reilly's sandbox](https://learning.oreilly.com/scenarios/ubuntu-sandbox/9781492062837) (alternatively you could use [Katacoda's playground](https://www.katacoda.com/courses/ubuntu/playground2004)).
-Once the sandbox/playground is ready, execute instructions specified in below sections.
+I will use ubuntu, once the sandbox/playground is ready, execute instructions specified in below sections.

 ## Setup SSH key